 The Registered Property Receivers Scheme ("the RPR Scheme") was launched in 1999 as a joint venture between the Royal Institution of Chartered Surveyors (RICS) and the Insolvency Practitioners Association (IPA).
-Its governance arrangements have recently been updated to include The Association of Property and Fixed Charge Receivers (NARA) and it now operates under a tripartite Memorandum of Understanding between those parties.
+Its governance arrangements were updated in 2017 to fully include The Association of Property and Fixed Charge Receivers (NARA) and it now operates under a tripartite Memorandum of Understanding between those parties.